Tracardi/tracardi-api/manual/en/docs/integration/js-integration.md

 window.tracker.track("page-view",{});
 ```

-Events consist of a event type.
+Events consist of an event type.
 Event type is any string that describes what happened.
 In our example we have 3 events: "purchase-order", "interest", "page-view".

 ### Events data, properties